arunaelentari/Qazaqbet/README.md

-# qazaqbet
+# Qazaqbet
-The Qazaqbet: a proposal for a Qazaq Latin alphabet
+The Qazaqbet repo contains a proposal for a Qazaq Latin alphabet.